zkmopro/mopro/mopro-sample-app/README.md

 open ios/mopro-test.xcodeproj
 ```

-You can then have a look at `ContentView` where there is a `hello` function that shows how Halo2 proof can be used,
+Then have a look at `ContentView` where there is a `circom` and `halo2` functions that shows how to use their functions.
-while also showing that all of the previous exports from `mopro-ffi` also work.